Our Verdict

 Warmth

 The Pac Boot style construction means its warmth comes from the 9mm thick ThermoPlus felt inner boot.
-Upon first inspection, after removing it from the boot, we were a little disappointed at the thickness and the opening of the tongue of this inner liner.
-However, we reserved judgment until after testing, figuring that the Caribou wouldn't have been around so long if they hadn't gotten something right.
+Upon first inspection, we were a little disappointed with the thickness and the tongue opening after removing it from the shell.
+We reserved judgment until after testing; however, we figured that the Caribou wouldn't have been around for so long if they hadn't gotten something right.
 It turns out they are plenty warm, among the warmest in our ice bucket test.
-These boots are warm enough for all but the worst winter weather, and in that case, a thick wool sock should add enough insulation to get the job done.
+They provide enough warmth and protection for all but the worst winter weather, and in that case, a thick wool sock should add enough insulation to get the job done.

 Weather Protection

-The Caribou keeps water, slush, and snow at bay with a very effective molded rubber sole that extends up around the foot, creating a shell.
-The upper is a treated Nubuck leather that resists water quite well, beading off the water even after our full 8-minute ice bath immersion test.
-Since there is no inner waterproof membrane like those found on many winter hiking boots, they rely heavily on the outer shell.
-This means that an annual treatment of the Nubuck material will help them repel water longer.
-They are waterproof to a submersion depth of 10.5 inches, which is better than average in our review, and plenty for most winter activities like shoveling driveways filled with deep snow.
+The Caribou keeps water, slush, and snow at bay with an effective molded rubber sole that extends upward, creating a shell around the foot.
+The upper is a treated Nubuck leather that resists water quite well, beading off the water even after our ice bath immersion test.
+Since there is no inner waterproof membrane like those found on many winter hiking boots, these boots rely heavily on the outer shell to shed water.
+This means that an annual treatment of the Nubuck material will help them repel water longer and extend the life of the material.
+They are waterproof to a submersion depth of 9 inches when the water hits the tongue gusset.
+The submersion depth is better than most in our review and plenty for most winter activities like shoveling driveways filled with deep snow.

 Comfort and Fit